 To configure this, you can use the token parameter in the agent activation script such as:

 Automatically upgrade agents on activation: During activation, upgrade Deep Security Agent to the latest software version that's compatible with Deep Security Manager.
 Linux computers only.
 See also Automatically upgrade agents on activation.

-If you have many offline computers (that is, they are not communicating with Deep Security Manager), and they don't need to manage them anymore, you can automatically remove them from Computers via inactive agent cleanup.
+If you have many offline computers (that is, computers not communicating with Deep Security Manager), you can automatically remove them from Computers using inactive agent cleanup.
 This setting is useful together with reactivating currently unknown agents.
 See also Automate offline computer removal with inactive agent cleanup.